 Select at least two courses, one course from Group A and one course from Group B, seven to nine semester units.
 At least one of the courses selected must include a laboratory.
+Note: students must take both courses in a lecture-lab pairing to satisfy the lab requirement; for example, Biology 110 + Biology 110L meet the requirement, but Biology 110 + Astronomy 117L do not.
 Courses that are labs or have a lab component are underlined.